Who is Judge Robert Bondy in Novi’s 52-1 District Court?

 Judge Robert Bondy in the 52-1 District Court in Novi does not play favorites between prosecutors and defendants and expects all litigants to be prepared and timely.
-He has little patience for excuses and other nonsense, and he respects accountability and pragmatism.
-Some judges are tolerant of unprepared lawyers and defendants who violate court orders; Judge Bondy is not one of them.
+He has little patience for excuses and other nonsense and respects accountability and pragmatism.
+Some judges tolerate unprepared lawyers and defendants who violate court orders; Judge Bondy is not one of them.

 Elected as a District Court Judge

 Judge Bondy was elected to the 52-1 District Court as a judge in 2002, 2006, and 2012.
 He received his Bachelor of Arts Degree, with honors, in Criminal Justice, from Michigan State University and a Juris Doctorate Degree, cum laude, from the Detroit College of Law (now at Michigan State University).
 Judge Bondy has been a member of the State Bar of Michigan since 1985 and served as a hearing panelist on the Committee for Character and Fitness for 12 years.